 You can create user-defined Port Groups that you can use in the configuration of Policies.
 By grouping together similar ports, you enable creation of Policies that alert for open ports that pose a particular security risk.

 To create a Port Group:

-1. Click Create Port Group.
+- 1. Go to Groups > Port Groups. - 2.
+Click Create Port Group.

 The Create Port Group panel appears.